StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 # New Approach to Error Handling

-The first them tackled in the rewrite was error-handling.
+The first item tackled in the rewrite was error-handling.
 Of course, this comes with the no-exceptions caveat because this code needs to run on highly constrained systems.
-Previously, I was taking the classic C approach to error handling or returning a negative value if there was an error and zero or greater for non-error.
-What I hated the most about the previous approach was the needed to cascade the error up and down the call graph until it could be handled.
+Previously, I was taking the classic C approach to error handling or returning a negative value if there were an error and zero or greater for non-error.
+What I hated the most about the previous approach was the need to cascade the error up and down the call graph until it could be handled.

-I also considered adding an error messsage to a base class.
+I also considered adding an error message to a base class.
 But this would mean every class would have its own set of errors, and every object would need to be error checked.

 After being unsatisfied with these classical approaches, I tried to break down exactly what I was trying to capture with the errors.
-As a result I came up with some important insights:
+As a result, I came up with some important insights:

 - Each execution thread should only allow one error at a time.
 - All programming errors should be fixed immediately